marviq/generator-bat/README.md

 command           | description
 :--               |:--
-`grunt [default]` | does a for-production, non-debugging, all-parts, minified build plus artifacts;
+`grunt [default]` | does a for-production, non-debugging, all-parts, tested, minified build plus artifacts;
-`grunt debug`     | does a for-testing, debugging, all-parts except documentation, as-is build;
+`grunt debug`     | does a for-testing, debugging, all-parts except documentation, tested, as-is build;
 `grunt dev`       | does a for-local, debugging, all-parts except documentation, as-is build; <br>_(**Note that this variant doesn't exit**.
 Instead it'll keep a close watch on filesystem changes, selectively re-triggering part builds as needed)_
 `grunt doc`       | will build just the code documentation;
 `grunt lint`      | will just lint your code;